Skip to content

 In addition to providing an input vector to your query, you can also filter by vector metadata associated with every vector.
-Query results only include vectors that match filter criteria, meaning that filter is applied first, and topK results are taken from the filtered set.
+Query results will only include vectors that match the filter criteria, meaning that filter is applied first, and the topK results are taken from the filtered set.

 By using metadata filtering to limit the scope of a query, you can filter by specific customer IDs, tenant, product category or any other metadata you associate with your vectors.